David-Birge-Cotte/Fractol/README.md

 # Fractol
-Fractal viewer in C + SDL
+Multithreaded fractal viewer in C with SDL display.
 Tested on MacOS and Linux but it should be working on Windows too.

 --------------------- COMPILATION ------------------------